 Weddings in Puglia, Southern Italy

-You've probably seen or heard of destination weddings in Tuscany, Lake Como and the Amalfi Coast, but one of Italy’s less talked about regions is one of my all time favourite regions to explore and tie the knot.
+You've probably seen or heard of destination weddings in Tuscany, Lake Como and the Amalfi Coast, but one of Italy’s less talked about regions is one of my all time favourite areas to explore and help couples tie the knot.

 If you're thinking about a wedding in Puglia you will enjoy sun kissed settings, romantic, intimate and elegant charm mixed with outstanding local cuisine and good weather all year round.

-Apulia is most famous for its authentic Masserias but is also home to glamorous villas and chic seaside venues, so the options are endless.
+Apulia is most famous for its authentic Masserias but is also home to glamorous villas and chic seaside venues and beach clubs, so the options for your multi day wedding celebrations with your family and friends are endless.